oracle/node-oracledb/doc/src/api_manual/connection.rst

     indicates that the specified connection has an active transaction.
 If the value is *False*, then the specified connection does not have an active transaction.

+.. attribute:: connection.user

+    .. versionadded:: 6.7

+    This read-only property is a string that identifies the user provided to connect to Oracle Database.

 .. attribute:: connection.warning